Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \centerline{[Insert Figure~\ref{fig:price_gap_ai} about here]}

 Figure~\ref{fig:price_gap_ai} plots the price gap $\hat{g}_t^{\mathrm{AI}}$ directly.
 We apply PSY to the technology-adjusted series over the 2006--2025 period (the training and evaluation sample combined), rather than the full 1975--2025 sample.
 This restriction avoids out-of-sample extrapolation artifacts: because the DOLS counterfactual is estimated on the 2006--2019 training data, backward extrapolation to the 1975--2005 period would generate spurious gap dynamics unrelated to the AI-era analysis.
 The test statistic for the technology-adjusted series is $-0.275$, compared to critical values of $1.810$ (10\%), $2.046$ (5\%), and $2.599$ (1\%).
-The adjusted test \emph{fails to reject} the null hypothesis of no explosive behavior at any standard significance level, and \emph{no explosive episode is detected during the AI rally (2020--2025)}.
+The adjusted test \emph{fails to reject} the null hypothesis of no explosive behavior at any standard significance level, and \emph{no residual explosive episode is detected during the AI rally (2020--2025)}.

 The contrast with the dot-com results is sharp.
-In the dot-com era, both the standard (test statistic $= 2.199$) and technology-adjusted (test statistic $= 1.952$) tests reject the null at the 10\% level: both agree that a speculative component is present, and the adjustment sharpens the timing.
-In the AI era, the standard test rejects at 10\% (test statistic $= 2.199$), but the technology adjustment eliminates the explosive signal entirely (test statistic $= -0.275$), so within the technology-adjusted framework the observed dynamics are consistent with technology-driven fundamental repricing rather than speculation.
-Unlike the dot-com episode, where a speculative residue remained after adjustment, no evidence of speculative behavior remains in the AI-era rally once technology fundamentals are accounted for.
+In the dot-com era, both the standard (test statistic $= 2.199$) and technology-adjusted (test statistic $= 1.952$) tests reject the null at the 10\% level: residual explosiveness remains after technology adjustment, and the adjustment sharpens the timing.
+In the AI era, the standard full-sample test rejects at 10\% because the supremum is attained during the dot-com window, while the AI-era technology-adjusted residual does not reject (test statistic $= -0.275$).
+Within the technology-adjusted framework, the observed AI-era dynamics are therefore consistent with technology-driven fundamental repricing rather than residual speculation.
+This is a conditional statement: if speculative valuations feed into the technology proxies, the non-rejection rules out residual explosiveness after adjustment, not every possible bubble-induced real-response channel.
 Figure~\ref{fig:psy_ai} (panel B) displays the date-stamping statistic for the technology-adjusted test.